Call 513-818-9921 or click on the button below to learn more and get started.

 TESTIMONIAL: Your training guides are so practical, so biblical, and so understandable.
 We love the way the material is organized, the strong biblical approach, and the continual emphasis on discipleship.

 Throughout the Bible there are passages and parables that specify what care entails and love requires.
-Our fundamentals training series delves into the Scriptures, unpacks the stories, and highlights core biblical principles that are foundational to the Christian faith.
+Our acclaimed Faith Fundamentals training series delves into the Scriptures, unpacks the stories, and highlights core biblical principles that are foundational to the Christian faith.
 Each of the nine lessons in the series is founded and grounded in Scripture and applicable regardless of the situations and struggles others might be facing.

 "What we see is what we get"

-Lessons 1, 2 & 3 focus on reframing care from a biblical narrative and shoring up the theological construct.
+Lessons 1, 2 & 3 of our Faith Fundamentals training series focus on reframing care from a biblical narrative and shoring up the theological construct.

 "What we know is what we do"

 There's a saying that when all you have is a hammer, everything looks like a nail.
 While Jesus commands us to love people, our natural human tendency is to hammer away on the problem and try to "fix-it.
 To care in ways that align with Scripture, we have to learn and embrace biblical teachings that are foundational to forging loving relationships.

 Lessons 4, 5 & 6 of our Faith Fundamentals training series focus on retooling how we care and help to establish key capabilities.

 TESTIMONIAL: Having personally suffered a significant loss, I could write a book on all things people do and say that are more hurtful than helpful!
 Caring is about loving one another, not simply following lists of things "to do" and what not to say.
 Whether a pastor, church leader, or member of a congregation, EVERY Christian really needs to know and understand the biblical teachings and embrace the core biblical principles included in your Faith Fundamentals training series!